-In order to enter 'Secure' mode and pass information securely, each encryptor must be 'Certified' by the same trusted body and exchange a secret 'Session Key' (KEK) using the RSA key exchange process (as specified in the ATM Forum's ATM Security Specification version 1.1).
+In order to enter 'Secure' mode and pass information securely, each encryptor must be 'Certified' by the same trusted body and exchange the key encrypting key (KEK) and initial data encryption key (DEK), using the RSA-OAEP-256 key transport process in accordance with NIST SP800-56B.
 Alternatively, ECDSA/ECDH utilises ephemeral key agreement for the purpose of establishing KEKs in accordance with NIST SP800-56A.
 If the session key exchange is successful this results in a separate secure session per connection, without the need for secret session keys (KEKs) to be displayed or manually transported and installed.